STBrinkmann/website/content/post/text-mining-belval/index.md

 lastmod: "2020-05-07T00:00:00Z"
 projects: []
 subtitle: "Text Mining and Topic Modelling using a Structural Topic Model"
+summary: "In 2001 a project has been created to transform the former steel production site in Belval, Luxembourg into the Cité des Sciences.
+In 2015 the new campus has been opened.
+In this analysis I'm using a Structural Topic Model (STM) to explore how this topic is being represented in the news."
 tags:
 - STM
 - Text Mining